-- Click-stream analysis (i.e. to predict if a user will buy certain products based on their past clicks and purchase history)
+- Click-stream analysis (i.e. to predict if a user will buy certain products on the basis of their past clicks and purchase history).

-Through this article, we have introduced you to one of the supervised learning algorithms, i.e. classification algorithms, that include many classifiers like SVM, logistic regression, Random forest and so on.
-As this is only an introductory article, the actual implementation of algorithms (code) is out of scope and will be covered in separate articles in detail.
-To summarize,
+That sums up explaining one of the types of supervised learning algorithms, i.e. classification algorithms.
+It includes many classifiers like SVM, logistic regression, and random forest.
+As this is only an introductory article, the actual implementation of algorithms (code) is out of scope here and thus, we will cover it in detail in separate articles.
+To summarize:

-- Data is categorized into several classes using different classifiers
+- We categorize data into several classes using different classifiers.

-- Makes conclusions and predictions based on the values received through model training
+- The algorithm makes conclusions and predictions based on the values received through model training.

-- Most popular algorithms are SVM, Random forest, Naïve Bayes, decision tree, GBM, neural networks, logistic regression etc., each of which can be implemented using the scikit-learn package of Python
+- The most popular classification algorithms are SVM, Random forest, Naïve Bayes, decision tree, GBM, neural networks, and logistic regression.
+We can implement each of these using the scikit-learn package in Python.

 - Different types of classification algorithms are binary, multi-class, multi-label and imbalanced.